emicklei/melrose/docs/dsl.md

 	duration(0.5,sequence('8C 8G')) // => C G , factor change

 ### echo<a name="echo"></a>
-Echo the notes being played; default is true.
+Echo the notes being played; default is false.

-	echo(false)
+	echo(true)

 ### end<a name="end"></a>
 End running loop(s).
 Ignore if it was stopped.